jrfnl/clearPHP/rules/avoid-magic-number.md

 <!-- Good Practices -->
-# No Magic Number
+# No Magic Numbers

-Magic Number is a number that is written as a literal in the code, while it may have a special or related meaning that is not obvious to understand.
+A Magic Number is a number that is written as a literal in the code, while it may have a special or related meaning that is not obvious to understand.

-At a later stage of the evolution, such magic number may need to be updated and a blind search/replace will not be possible as such literal may be used in other context.
+At a later stage of the code evolution, such magic numbers may need to be updated and a blind search/replace will not be possible as such literal may be used in another context.

 ```php
 <?php